gpuweb/WSL/Spec/source/index.rst

 The type of an expression in parentheses, is the type of the expression in the parentheses

-A comma expression is well-typed if both of its operands are well-typed.
+A comma expression is well-typed if both of its operands are well-typed and right-value types.
 In that case, its type is the type of its second operand.

 .. math::
     :nowrap: